-The New Age of Astrology
+Why Are Millennials So Into Astrology?

 If the “astrology is fake but it’s true” stance seems paradoxical, well, perhaps the paradox is what’s attractive.
 Many people offered me hypotheses to explain astrology’s resurgence.
 Digital natives are narcissistic, some suggested, and astrology is a navel-gazing obsession.
 People feel powerless here on Earth, others said, so they’re turning to the stars.
 Of course, it’s both.
 Some found it to be an escape from logical “left-brain” thinking; others craved the order and organization the complex system brought to the chaos of life.
 It’s both.
 That’s the point, after all.

 To understand astrology’s appeal is to get comfortable with paradoxes.
 It feels simultaneously cosmic and personal; spiritual and logical; ineffable and concrete; real and unreal.
 It can be a relief, in a time of division, not to have to choose.
-It can be freeing, in a time that values black and white, ones and zeroes, to look for answers in the grey.
+It can be freeing, in a time that values black and white, ones and zeros, to look for answers in the gray.
 It can be meaningful to draw lines in the space between moments of time, or the space between pinpricks of light in the night sky, even if you know deep down they’re really light-years apart, and have no connection at all.